Al Jaffee

-Allan Jaffee (born Abraham Jaffee; March 13, 1921) is an American cartoonist.
-He is notable for his work in the satirical magazine Mad, including his trademark feature, the Mad Fold-in.
+Allan Jaffee (born Abraham Jaffee; March 13, 1921 – April 10, 2023) was an American cartoonist.
+He was notable for his work in the satirical magazine Mad, including his trademark feature, the Mad Fold-in.
 Jaffee was a regular contributor to the magazine for 65 years and is its longest-running contributor.
 In a 2010 interview, Jaffee said, "Serious people my age are dead."

-With a career running from 1942 until 2020, Jaffee holds the Guinness World Record for having the longest-ever career as a comic artist.
+With a career running from 1942 until 2020, Jaffee holds the Guinness World Record for having the longest career as a comic artist.

 In the half-century between April 1964 and April 2013, only one issue of Mad was published without containing new material by Jaffee.

 In 2008, Jaffee was honored by the Reuben Awards as the Cartoonist of the Year.
-New Yorker cartoonist Arnold Roth said, "Al Jaffee is one of the great cartoonists of our time."
-Describing Jaffee, Peanuts creator Charles M. Schulz wrote, "Al can cartoon anything".
+Cartoonist Arnold Roth of The New Yorker said, "Al Jaffee is one of the great cartoonists of our time."
+Peanuts creator Charles M. Schulz wrote, "Al can cartoon anything."

 Early life

-Jaffee was born March 13, 1921, in Savannah, Georgia, to Mildred and Morris Jaffee, the oldest of four children, all sons.
+Al Jaffee was born March 13, 1921, in Savannah, Georgia, to Mildred and Morris Jaffee, the eldest of four sons.
 His parents were Jewish immigrants from Zarasai, Lithuania.
-His father had a management job at a department store in Savannah.
+His mother was described as devoutly religious, to the point she had the crucifixes removed from the hospital room before giving birth.

 In 1927, Mildred took her four sons, with Morris's consent, back to Zarasai.
 After a year, Morris took the family back to the United States.
-After another year, Mildred took the children back to Lithuania.
-After four more years, Morris took the eldest three sons back to America, where they lived in Far Rockaway, Queens.
-The youngest son returned to America in 1940.
-Mildred presumably perished after the Nazi invasion.
-Jaffee studied at the High School of Music & Art in New York City in the late 1930s, along with his brother Harry and future Mad personnel Will Elder, Harvey Kurtzman, John Severin and Al Feldstein.
+After another year, Mildred took the children back to Lithuania, where they lived in a shtetl.
+With reading material scarce in his new home, Morris mailed comic-strip clippings from the United States.
+Jaffee became known for his ability to trace figures like Little Orphan Annie in the sand, for the amusement of his friends as well as the local bullies.
+After four more years, Morris again took the eldest three sons back to the United States, where they lived in Far Rockaway, Queens.
+David, Jaffee's youngest brother, returned to U.S. in 1940, months before much of Zarasai's Jewish population was murdered in the Holocaust, including, apparently, Mildred herself.

+Jaffee studied at the High School of Music & Art in New York City in the late 1930s, along with his brother Harry and future Mad personnel Will Elder, Harvey Kurtzman, John Severin, and Al Feldstein.

+While Morris's perseverance probably saved his sons' lives, he later showed increasingly erratic behavior himself, thereby missing his son's high school graduation, and inexplicably discarding all his belongings and art projects once he left for the Army.

+These experiences of perpetual absurdity and repeated alienation were later credited by his friends and wife as having sharpened his satirical edge, making him recognize that authority figures in his life could be oppressive and absurd (something he called "anti-adultism"), and quick to find nuances others miss, especially in the semantics of the English language.